 - Breakfast and dinner are pretty small affairs.
 Lunch fans, you’ll love this: lunch is the main event.
 Expect big portions and people sitting around for a LONG time enjoying it all.
 You’re going to have to adjust your eating habits accordingly.

 - Find restaurants that are busy with locals.
 In Iran as in most places in the world, a restaurant is going to be pretty popular if it’s tasty.
 It will also be unlikely to be making anyone ill.
-So find busy places and go for it.
-If a place is empty, or people are walking past it to go to a different place, then don’t go there just because it’s not busy.
-Follow the locals!

 - The bread is pretty tasty in Iran.
 It goes with most meals.
 This big flatbread cooked hot and fresh in a kiln.
 So if you’re struggling with food, go for some bread.
 Simple and delicious, as bread should be.

 - There’s fruit galore in Iran.
 There’s a lot of it.
 If you’re worried about how they may affect your stomach, then you should steer clear of pretty much everything that you can’t peel yourself.
-You don’t know what the water was like that washed the fruit, or how clean the hands were that peeled it for you.

 - A lot of Iranians eat food at picnics.
 Grab something from the market (something freshly cooked), put it in your fridge (hotels pretty much always have one in each room) and head to the parks to join Iranians in their picnicking.